1. Who We Are

 Raise a concern.
 In the first instance, you should raise a concern either with your tutor or with Joey Connolly, either via our contact form or by post (address below).
 Raising a concern will open a dialogue up between yourself and Faber and we will work with you to resolve the concern.

-Head of Faber Academy
+Director of Faber Academy

 Raise a Complaint.
 If you have raised a concern but are not satisfied with the outcome, you can raise a formal complaint by contacting Joey Connolly (contact details as set out in clause 11).
 When raising a complaint, include as much relevant detail as possible, including dates and times, the names of the parties involved, the specific nature of the complaint and, if possible, a record of any previous contact you have had with Faber regarding the issue.